My Sugar-free Journey

 - It loved greens and all sorts of lentils

 - Juices could make me feel nauseous if I drank too much

 ...and yet I still ate processed carbs and sweet treats, I ignored my body in this respect until it SHOUTED to me!

 The final piece of the jigsaw was finally understanding that I was addicted to these foods.
-This was a tough one for me to get my head around, I had never smoked and alcohol I could take it leave it.
-But after a good honest look at how I ate that I couldn't just 'take or leave' sugar and processed carbs.
-These were also my 'go to' when I was stressed, when I needed comfort, when I wanted to celebrate.
+This was a tough one for me to get my head around, I had never smoked and alcohol I could take it or it leave it.
+But after a good honest look at how I ate, I realised I couldn't just 'take or leave' sugar and processed carbs.
+These were my 'go to' when I was stressed, when I needed comfort, when I wanted to celebrate.

 The clincher for me was reading and understanding about brain chemistry and the science of food addiction.
 IT IS REAL and not just some fanciful idea; sugar has been found to be more addictive than cocaine in experiments with rats.

 The time had arrived, there was no more looking the other way!

 So I began my journey of at least a thousand miles, I made a decision to love my body, mind and spirit more than I loved sugar.